amohapatra3/amohapatra3.github.io/website/docs/dev-guide/shared-namespaces.md

 ### Process for Cloud Map documentation

 The following is a more detailed overview of my process for drafting Cloud Map developer gtuide documentation for this feature.
-Besides the developer guide, I made **updates to the API reference** and **left comments on Java and TypeScript code reviews (CRs) involving error messages and UI text**.
+Besides the developer guide, I made **updates to the API reference** and **left comments on Java and TypeScript code reviews (CRs) for error messages and UI text**.

 1. I started working on this feature in September 2024.
 To identify what's changing with AWS Cloud Map and why, I read through a variety of documents. **The famous Amazon [PR/FAQ](https://www.aboutamazon.com/news/workplace/an-insider-look-at-amazons-culture-and-processes) provided me a product perspective about shared namespaces and helped me understand why this feature was needed**.
 I then **found a Quip folder full of design documents and went from high-level to low-level design to understand the technical details of the feature**.
 2. I then **mapped the changes to the developer guide and made note of necessary API changes**.
 This was clearly a namespaces feature, so I **knew I had to create a chapter under 'namespaces' in the developer guide**.
 No new API actions or data types were being added, but a couple new parameters such as `ResourceOwner` and `CreatedByAccount` were being added.
 I **noted these new parameters** ahead of drafting documentation for the developer guide.